The process of sitting speech & drama exams is about much more than simply gaining the next qualification on offer.

 At the end of the day, that’s what it’s all about for us.

-Yes, helping students on their annual climb up the Trinity (or Speech NZ) exam ladder is satisfying in its own right.
+Yes, helping students on their annual climb up the steps of the exam ladder is satisfying in its own right.

 But when you look a little deeper into that satisfaction, it’s actually imbued with a wonder of knowing that the life-long learning skills the students display in the exam room are the very same skills that will take them places in their personal lives, their careers and their relationships.